BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 </p>

 <p>
-It is only as an adult, reflecting back on the contents of this book, that it occurs to me how quintessentially culturally American the book is.
+It is only as an adult, reflecting back on the contents of this book, that it occurs to me how culturally American it is.
-Culture is the air one breathes, so to speak, so as a child I didn't notice the US-aligned motifs.
+Culture is the air one breathes, so as a child I didn't notice.
-One such "subsurface" motif, is what could be called a "ruralist mentality".
+One such cultural motif, is what could be called a "ruralist mentality".
 </p>

 <p>
-Most Americans, regardless of their more subcultural niche, would enjoy a story about a person striking out into the wilderness, building a home with their own hands, and creating a mostly self-sufficient life for themselves (gardening, etc.) whilst deeply enmeshed in nature.
+Most Americans, regardless of their more subcultural niche, would enjoy a story about a person striking out into the wilderness, building a home with their own hands, and creating a mostly self-sufficient life for themselves (gardening, etc.) whilst deeply and happily enmeshed in nature.
-And especially, doing so alone or with just one or two others.
+Also and especially, doing so alone, or with just one or two others, as the US is also quite culturally individualistic.
 Richard Proenneke - a famous homesteader in the Alaskan wilderness, and Chris McCandless (the subject of the book "Into the Wild") come to mind.
-Ruralism and individualism are highly culturally American.
+Ruralism and individualism.
 </p>

 <p>
-A family friend of ours married into a family from Finland.
+A family friend of ours once married into a family from Finland.
-My father told me it once came up in conversation that one of the young men on the American side had gone out into the forest and built a small cabin/treehouse for himself.
+My father said it once came up in conversation that one of the young men on the American side had gone out into the forest and built a small treehouse for himself.
 One of the Finnish folks commented that it would be rare for someone to do that in Finland.
 Apparently they meant, in particular, to do so alone (individualism).
 </p>